Ethical Corporation is now Reuters Events - LEARN MORE

 Phil Bloomer of the Business and Human Rights Resource Centre says companies that perform audits where suppliers are given weeks to prepare will almost guarantee that any human slavery that exists will not be picked up by auditors.
-“More and more can only be seen as an excuse for turning a blind eye to the risks of slavery,” he says.
+“More and more [announced audits] can only be seen as an excuse for turning a blind eye to the risks of slavery,” he says.

 But unannounced audits are not enough.
 Bloomer emphasises that companies need to identify salient risks through research, develop action plans to address them, and send strong messages down their supply chains that slavery will not be accepted.

 “Crucially, there has to be collaboration,” he told Ethical Corporation’s Supply Chain Summit last month.
 “Each company on its own at the second or third tier has very little leverage.
-They are producing for everyone.
+They [the suppliers] are producing for everyone.
 But if there is collaboration between companies, that’s where they can take concerted action.”

 Focus on recruitment fees